DSoftTechnology/ADS-FDA-Pool3/README.md

 Tests are documented in ...ADS-FDA-Pool3/tree/master/Test

-###l) Used Continuous Integration System to automate tests and continuous deployed to PaaS provider
+###l) Used Continuous Integration System to automate tests and continuous deployed to IaaS / PaaS provider

-Deployed on ADS protype on Microsoft Azure Web Services, a PaaS provider.
-Azure supports aselection of operating systems, programming languages, frameworks, tools, databases and devices: runs apps with JavaScript, Python, .NET, PHP, Java, Node.js; provides build backends for iOS, Android, and Windows devices.
+Deployed on ADS protype on Microsoft Azure, an Iaas / PaaS provider.
+Azure supports a selection of operating systems, programming languages, frameworks, tools, databases and devices: runs apps with JavaScript, Python, .NET, PHP, Java, Node.js.
 The ADS protype deployment is fully automated using TeamCity.
 Commits pushed to Github trigger a TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
-If all build steps are succesful, the build artifacts are commited to the Azure git repository which triggers an automated deployment on the Azure Staging Web App for QA / Integration tests.
-After success in QA, the automated deployment to Azure Production Web App is manually triggered in TeamCity.
+If all build steps are succesful, the build artifacts are then packaged as a docker image and deployed onto the staging Linux host for QA / Integration tests.
+After success in QA, the automated deployment to Azure Production Linux host is manually triggered in TeamCity.

 Documented in ADS-FDA-Pool3 / Deployment.md